rencreations/atlas/docs/notes/development-log.md

 - 2025-08-04 — Nothing blocking — carrying two items into the next sprint.
 - 2025-08-10 — Deferred the cleanup until after the rollout window.
 - 2025-08-17 — Confirmed behavior matches the docs after manual verification.
+- 2025-08-23 — Decided the extra dependency is not justified yet.